-Leslie is a knitting, crochet and French teacher from Alexandria, Va (this past year, she has journeyed into teaching knitting in French!).
-Knitting and crocheting since age five, Leslie fondly recalls bonding with her mom as she shared her craft and feels incredibly fortunate to connect with amazing people from all over the world in teaching fiber crafts.
-Her creative journey has included beading, embroidery, sewing and more recently, weaving.
+Leslie has been knitting and crocheting since five, when her mom taught her.
+Being a lifelong crafter, her creative journey has included beading, embroidery, sewing and painting.
 She’s also an avid gardener and loves to redo furniture.
-“Knitting is like an old friend to me; always there to celebrate a creative whim and comforting in times of stress.
+Leslie has taught knitting, crochet and sewing in yarn shops and privately.
+She particularly enjoys working with mother/daughter groups.
+She is also a part -time French teacher for Fairfax County (VA) public schools and for Adult Ed classes.
+Leslie says: “Knitting is like an old friend to me; always there to celebrate a creative whim and comforting in times of stress.
 When admiring a FO, I'm always amazed that it started with a string of yarn!”